nyckoowo/Pizza-app-on-Type-Script/README.md

-First project, Pizza menu app where you can add and remove it
+First project, Pizza menu app where you can add, remove it, place an order and so much more